Crime prevention through environmental design: Natural territorial reinforcement

-Territorial reinforcement measures make the normal user feel safe and make the potential offender aware of a substantial risk of apprehension or scrutiny.
-When people take pride in what they own and go to the proper measures to protect their belongings, crime is deterred from those areas because now it makes it more of a challenge.
+Territorial reinforcement measures make the intended user feel safe and make the potential offender aware of a substantial risk of apprehension or scrutiny.
+When people take pride in what they own and take the proper measures to protect their belongings, crime is deterred from those areas because it makes it more of a challenge.

 Other CPTED elements

-Maintenance and activity support aspects of CPTED were touched upon in the preceding, but are often treated separately because they are not physical design elements within the built environment.
+Support and maintenance activities complement physical design elements.